Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Quantifying Memory Importance

 \subsection{Weight Estimation}

+To quantify the relative impact of each memory metric (Arousal, Perplexity, etc.) on the overall strength, we need to estimate the weights ($w_A$, $w_P$, $w_L$, $w_{R1}$, $w_{R2}$) in Equation \eqref{eq: S}.
+We achieve this by fitting these parameters to real-world conversational data annotated for importance.

-We used real-world data to estimate the relative importance of the five memory-related metrics.
-In this study, to fit the three initial parameters ($w_A$, $w_P$, $w_L$), part of the CANDOR corpus (a total of 300 utterance pairs) was used.
+In this study, to fit the three initial parameters ($w_A$, $w_P$, $w_L$), part of the CANDOR corpus~\citep{doi:10.1126/sciadv.adf3197} (a total of 300 utterance pairs, transcribed from audio) was used.
 While keeping these three parameters fixed, we used human-RAG chatbot conversations (a total of 200 utterance pairs), which were collected prior to the user experiment to fit the latter two parameters ($w_{R1}$, $w_{R2}$).
 The CANDOR corpus was selected for its diverse set of conversations, while the human-RAG conversations allowed for precise tracking of memory usage, which is not available in the CANDOR corpus.

-For both datasets, we tasked annotators with labeling the conversations on a binary scale of 1 and 0, where 10\% of the conversations were labeled as 1 (important) to mimic human behavior \citep{stafford1984conversational}.
-To guarantee the reliability of our annotation process, we ensured that the Fleiss' kappa score for agreement among annotators reached at least 0.4, with each utterance being assessed by at least three annotators.
-Then, we used the Levenberg–Marquardt algorithm and applied L2-regularized squared loss as the loss function.
-The training details are in Appendix~\ref{appendix: Training Details}.
+For both datasets, we tasked annotators with labeling the conversations on a binary scale of 1 and 0, where 10\% of the conversations were labeled as 1 (important) to mimic human behavior~\citep{stafford1984conversational}.
+Annotators were instructed to label utterances as important if they believed the information contained in the utterance would be used in future conversations.
+However, we also left some ambiguity, as the notion of what is "important" is not clearly defined, and exploring this ambiguity is part of our study.
+To assess the reliability of our annotation process, we measured inter-annotator agreement using Fleiss’ kappa~\citep{fleiss1971measuring}.
+For both the CANDOR corpus and the human-RAG chatbot conversations, three annotators independently labeled each utterance as either important or unimportant.
+The Fleiss’ kappa score was 0.42 for both datasets, indicating moderate agreement among annotators.

+To connect the annotated importance labels (0 or 1) with the strength calculated using the three steps in Section~\ref{subsec: Definition of Memory Importance}, we need to account for the lag time ($\Delta t$).
+In our setup, the lag time is defined as one time step.
+This is because the annotation occurs after the conversation (at time $t=2$), and the last time the memory could have been used was during the conversation itself (at time $t=1$).
+Therefore, we substitute $\Delta t = 1$ into Equation~\eqref{eq: Importance}.
+This simplifies the equation to: